laravel-zero/foundation/README.md

 Also in this package, the `Console\Kernel::load()` method does not use the canonicalized absolute path to the `app` directory.

+The `Illuminate\Foundation\Testing\TestCase` also has been modified to only run the queue teardown when the `Queue` class exists.

 ## Support the development
 **Do you like this project?
 Support it by donating**